 I frown.
 “Abby, what is going on?
 You’re worrying me.
 Did something bad happen?”
 I then remember that there was an Alpha Annya frat party just this past weekend.
 Had something happened there?

-“Y-yeah,” Abby says and bites her lip again.
+“Y-yeah,” Abby says, and bites her lip again.
 “S-so, I have to tell you something.”

 I smile.
 “Shoot.”

-“So, you remember Kimberly Hawke?”
+“You remember Kimberly Hawke?”

 I think for a minute.
-“Isn’t she the one from Tri-Fruhms that helped us take them down last year?”
+“Isn’t she the one from the Tri-Fruhms that helped us take them down last year?”

 “Then yes I remember.
 What about her?”

 “Well, a few weeks ago, I ran into her at the art building and we talked for a bit.”
 Abby swallows.
-“She then invited me to a rush party at the …Alpha Beta Phi Greek house.”
+“She then invited me to a rush party at the…Alpha Beta Phi Greek house.”

 “Wow, that’s rich.”
 I laugh.
 “What did you say?”

-“W-well, I was going to say no, but she kept insisting.
+“Well, I was going to say no, but she kept insisting.
 So I finally agreed to go.”